If recycling of tax-free cash (TFC) takes place, the TFC is treated as an unauthorised payment.

 One of the benefits to the member of recycling is that it allows further tax-free cash to be paid.
-The income that is taken from the pension plan is re-invested back into one or more pension plans.
+The income that is taken from the pension plan is re-invested back into one or more pension plans and tax relief is applied.
 The member would continue to benefit from tax efficient growth and would have access to a further tax-free cash sum at the point they take benefits from the plan.

 Whilst income payments from pension plans are treated as taxable income, this can be effectively offset by the tax relief given when the payment is re-invested into the pension plan.

 It is worth noting however that the HMRC do not classify income from pension plans as relevant UK earnings, and therefore the member would need to have relevant UK earnings from another source so that they are eligible for tax relief on the re-invested payments.

 Our article on Member contributions - tax relief and annual allowance explains all about tax relief on member contributions.

 Unfortunately, to an extent it is.
 HMRC introduced recycling rules in 2006 as it was concerned that recycling could abuse the generous tax relief system.
 Anyone who falls foul of these rules could face unauthorised payment tax charges.

 The recycling rule applies to all pension tax-free cash payments where contributions are significantly increased on or around the time the payment is made.